 When does refinancing not make sense?

 Refinancing could help you avoid a situation in which you owe more on your car than it’s worth.
 But it can also exacerbate that situation if you’re not careful.

 For example, a loan with a lower monthly payment may also come with a longer term.
 The longer you spend paying off your car, the more likely the car will depreciate in value and the more at-risk you are of going upside down on your loan.

 Where can you go to refinance your auto loan?

-If you want to refinance your auto loan, start with the financial institutions you know and trust — for example, your own bank or credit union, says Jack Gillis, director of public affairs at the Consumer Federation of America and author of “The Car Book.”
+If you want to refinance your auto loan, start with the financial institutions you know and trust — for example, your own bank or credit union, says Jack Gillis, executive director of the Consumer Federation of America and author of “The Car Book.”

-You can also compare auto loans on the Credit Karma auto hub.
+You can also compare auto loans with Credit Karma Auto.

 Some questions you may want to ask while shopping around: